-Looking to Renovation or Extend Your Thornton Heath Home
+Looking to Renovate or Extend Your Thornton Heath Home

 Just north of Croydon itself, ethnically diverse Thornton Heath is one of the cheapest places to live in south west London, with average homes more than £300,000 cheaper than the London average.
 Currently being regenerated by Croydon Council, it offers an easy commute into central London, with Victoria less than 30 minutes away by train and London Bridge only five minutes further.
 Most of Thornton Heath's buildings are Victorian, including its Grade II listed church, built in 1889.

 And for Crystal Palace fans, of course, there's an attraction bigger than all of this - Selhurst Park is just half a mile away.

 Bluelime Home Design have been designing and redesigning homes in south London and north Kent for more than a decade.
 We have five offices across the area (Bexley, Bromley, Dartford, Erith and Croydon) and have built up strong relationships with both council planning departments and local builders over the years.
 Whether you're after a beautiful bathroom redesign, adding an extension or loft conversion to your home or the creation and design of a new build, we've got the experience, expertise and enthusiasm to bring your ideas to life.

 House prices in Thornton Heath